-For the last few weeks we have been on the road, burning rubber across the island to find luxurious country retreats and historic hotels.
-We visited all kinds of wonderful places from Design Hotels (see our favorite designer hotels here), Country Guest Houses, Manor Homes and Palatial Estates and of course, some Irish castles!
+For the last few weeks, we have been on the road, burning rubber across the island to find luxurious country retreats and historic hotels.
+We visited all kinds of wonderful places from Design Hotels (see our favorite designer hotels here), Country Guest Houses, Manor Homes, and Palatial Estates, and of course, some Irish castles!

 BEST MANOR HOTEL – ADARE MANOR

 BEST CASTLE HOTEL – DROMOLAND CASTLE

-Our expectations were not extremely high, as while visiting other properties we had found that many castle hotels live off their name, similar to some of the Paradors in Spain, and rooms tended to be dated and tired.
+Our expectations were not extremely high, as while visiting other properties, we had found that many castle hotels live off their name, similar to some of the Paradors in Spain, and rooms tended to be dated and tired.
 What a surprise when we arrived!
 Not all hotels have a history dating back to the 11th century and can claim to be the ancestral home of one of the few Royal Gaelic families (Brian Boru, the High King of Ireland).
-The list of famous guests is long and distinguished including the last few American presidents and a host of celebrities.
-This gorgeous property is located in the west of Ireland, about an hour south of Galway and two hours northwest of Cork, and a few minutes drive from Shannon airport.
-It stretches out over 400 acres of lush parkland with a soft rolling golf course (JB Carr & Ron Kirby), sparkling lake (complete with ducks) and beautiful tree lined paths.
-High Tea is served from 3-5PM in elegant salons that wind around the first floor of the castle.
-We loved the Earl of Thomond dining room, very atmospheric and pretty and serving haute Irish cuisine (think Roast Monkfish with black pudding risotto and langoustine & asparagus salad).
+The list of famous guests is long and distinguished, including the last few American presidents and a host of celebrities.
+This gorgeous property is located in the west of Ireland, about an hour south of Galway and two hours northwest of Cork, and a few minute’s drive from Shannon airport.
+It stretches out over 400 acres of lush parkland with a soft rolling golf course (JB Carr & Ron Kirby), sparkling lake (complete with ducks), and beautiful tree-lined paths.
+High Tea is served from 3-5 PM in elegant salons that wind around the castle’s first floor.
+We loved the Earl of Thomond dining room, very atmospheric and pretty and serving Haute Irish cuisine (think Roast Monkfish with black pudding risotto and langoustine & asparagus salad).
 The latest novelty at Dromoland is a fabulous spa, using the Irish – Voya- line of products whose products are made with an organic seaweed base.
-Treatments could include a – Tangle Me Up- seaweed body wrap for example.
-Love this place.
-Dromoland Castle web
+Treatments could include a – Tangle Me Up- seaweed body wrap, for example.
+We love this place.

 BEST GARDENS – BANTRY HOUSE